Leading Rubber Molding Manufacturers

 Liquid Injection Molding

-• In this process, raw materials are mixed mechanically.
-After the product is hardened, it is ejected from the mold cavity.
+• Initially, raw materials are mechanically mixed, and once the product solidifies, it is ejected from the mold cavity.

-• It is best to make gaskets, o-rings, keypads, and electronic contacts.
+• It excels in fabricating gaskets, o-rings, keypads, and electronic contacts with unparalleled precision.

 Insert Molding